-The Company has granted stock options to management for which the vesting of such stock options accelerates upon the achievement of performance-based criteria.
+The Company has granted stock options to management for which vesting accelerates upon the achievement of performance-based criteria.
 Milestone events are specific to the Company's corporate goals, including but not limited to certain preclinical and clinical development milestones and the Company's ability to execute on its corporate development and financing strategies.
 Stock-based compensation expense associated with these performance-based stock options is recognized based on the accelerated attribution model.
 Management evaluates when the achievement of a performance-based milestone is probable based on the expected satisfaction of the performance conditions as of the reporting date.
 Notwithstanding any vesting in accordance with the achievement of performance-based milestones, such awards vest in full on the sixth anniversary of the vesting commencement date.
-For the year ended December 31, 2015, and the nine months ended September 30, 2016, the Company recorded additional stock-based compensation expense of \$26,000 and \$0.2 million, respectively, related to the achievement of certain performance-based milestones.
-As of September 30, 2016, there was \$1.1 million of unrecognized stock-based compensation expense related to the performance-based stock options granted to management.
+During the three months ended March 31, 2017 and 2016, respectively, the Company did not record any additional stock-based compensation expense related to the achievement of performance-based milestones.
+As of March 31, 2017, there was \$0.9 million of unrecognized stock-based compensation expense related to the performance-based stock options granted to management.